cleedus/popular-movies-2/README.md

 # popular-movies-2
-Popular Movies is an App that displays the most popular movies and it gets its data from themoviedb.org.
-It provides a customizable interface that enables users to store their favorite movies in SQLite database through Room Persistence Library.
+Popular Movies is an App that displays a gridview of the most popular movies on the web.
+It gets its data from themoviedb.org and provides a customizable interface that enables users to store their favorite movies in SQLite database.

 ## Used Libraries
 * Volley